backdrop-contrib/sample_animal_content/README.md

 DESCRIPTION
 -----------
-This is a simple module that loads some sample nodes upon installation using content from Wikipedia about a handful of animals.
+This is a simple module that creates an 'animal' content type and a handful of sample nodes for a Backdrop CMS site.
+Mostly useful for theming or development.
+Uses content from Wikipedia.

 Includes: